 3. Support for Returning Students

 After completing their studies in Japan, international students are expected to use their experience to play active roles in their home countries and beyond.
 They serve as a valuable bridge between Japan and their home countries, and thereby contribute to the deepening of the understanding of Japan and friendly relationships between Japan and other countries.
 MOFA, through overseas missions, provides support for organizing alumni associations of former international students to Japan and support for alumni activities and functions to ensure that the former students keep in touch with Japan.
-There are about 250 Japan alumni associations of the former international students around the world.
+There are 205 Japan alumni associations of the former international students in 111 countries (as of December 2018).

 4. Promotion of Japanese students to study abroad.